martinKindall/NYC-Taxi-Limousine-Data-Spark/README.md

 ## Spark Streaming 3.0.0 with Kafka 2.5

-__This is a small project where I consume streaming data from Kafka topic A, transform it and write the result to another topic B.__
+__This is a small project where I consume streaming data from Kafka topic A, transform it and write the results to other topics.__

+This data was gathered from [NYC Taxi Dataflow Codelab](https://github.com/googlecodelabs/cloud-dataflow-nyc-taxi-tycoon).

 The available data in topic A is in json format and has the following schema: